 The Best Biltong Recipe

 To make the best biltong, you need the best biltong recipe.
-The biltong recipes below, have been used in my family.
+The recipes below, have all been used in my family.
 The silverside beef recipe is known as the traditional recipe as it contains the best mix of spices.

 Traditional South African Recipes